MeghanaCode/MUSEC/README.md

 # MUSEC
-Quantification of mutant-allele expression at isoform level for multiple genes
+MUSEC (Mutant Isoform Explorer for Cancers) is a comprehensive resource of mutant and wild-type expression profiles across 23 cancer types from The Cancer Genome Atlas (TCGA).
+The web application of MUSEC for interactive exploration is accessible at https://www.meb.ki.se/shiny/truvu/MUSEC/.

+We developed MAX2pan, an enhanced implementation of MAX designed for scalable, multi-gene analysis, and applied the tool to quantify the mutant and wild-type isoform expression in MUSEC.
+This github page provides details of MAX2pan and how to use this tool.

 ## What is MAX2pan?
 ______________________________________________________________________________________________________________________________________________
-MAX is a novel method to quantify the Mutant-Allele eXpression (MAX) at isoform level from RNA-seq data.
-Devaloped by Wenjiang Deng.
-This method was futher optimised to qualtify the Mutant allele expression of multiple genes for multiple samples, this is the MAX2pan.
+MAX is a method developed by Wenjiang Deng et al. to quantify the Mutant-Allele eXpression (MAX) at isoform level from RNA-seq data.
+MAX2pan was futher optimised from MAX to qualtify the Mutant allele expression of multiple genes for multiple samples.

 MAX requires two essential data components: the individual’s somatic mutation data and corresponding RNA-seq data.
 To quantify isoform-level expression of genes, both data types must be provided as input.
 Prior to running MAX, the mutation and RNA-seq data are preprocessed to ensure they are in the correct format for analysis.
 This preprocessing step prepares the data for accurate isoform-level quantification.